 Materials: Party supplies – plastic tablecloth, lei, and ribbon, agricultural mesh bag

-Environmental Fact: If not disposed properly plastic, such as bags and tablecloths can harm animals or be scattered about in landscaping or nature.
+Environmental Fact: If not disposed of properly, plastic, such as bags and tablecloths can harm animals or be scattered about in landscaping or nature.
 Reuse these items or bag and tie and place in the trash.

 Voter Guides and Magazines